WISVCH/nwerc-2022/content/news/website-updated.md

 * [Registration](/registration)
 * [Location](/location)

 We also invite coaches to join the NWERC slack.
-More informtion on the [contact](/contact) page.
+More information on the [contact](/contact) page.